Trespass in English law: Battery

 Battery is defined as "the intentional and direct application of force to another person", and has three elements; force, direct application and intent.
 The courts have also added a requirement of "hostility" or lack of consent in many cases.
 As with assault, there is no need to show that damage was caused.
 Any application of physical contact, regardless of harm caused, can constitute force.
 In Collins v Wilcock, a female police officer took hold of a woman's arm, intending to talk to her on suspicion of soliciting contrary to the Street Offences Act 1959.
 The woman scratched the female police officer's arm.
 As the female police officer had gone beyond her duties in grabbing the woman (since she did not intend to charge her with an offence, but was still using force) it was held that this constituted "force".
-Robert Goff LJ wrote that the fundamental principle is that any person's body is inviolate, except in situations where the bodily contact "[falls] within a general exception embracing all physical contact which is generally acceptable in the ordinary conduct of daily life".
+Robert Goff LJ wrote that the fundamental principle is that any person's body is inviolate, except in situations where the bodily contact "[falls] within a general exception embracing all physical contacts which are generally acceptable in the ordinary conduct of daily life".

 The defendant must intend to carry out the act which constitutes trespass for it to be valid.
 This does not require the defendant to intend harm; in Nash v Sheen, a hairdresser who put a tone rinse on the claimant (when the claimant had given permission for a perm) was found liable in battery after it caused a rash.
 In Livingstone v Ministry of Defence, the defendant, a soldier, had intended to shoot someone with a baton round, which went wide and hit the claimant.
 Even though he had not intended to hit the claimant, it was held that because he had intended to fire the baton round in the first place, he was liable.
 The final element occasionally added to the tort is the hostility of the action; in Wilson v Pringle, it was decided that the onus is on the claimant to show that the force was hostile, except in such situations where it is self-evident.
 This was undermined by R v F, in which Robert Goff wrote that he "respectfully doubts whether [the requirement to show hostility] is correct", in line with his comment in Collins.

 An extension to battery was given in Wilkinson v Downton, where emotional distress was considered a possible battery despite no physical force being used.
 The defendant told the claimant (as a practical joke) that her husband had been seriously injured.
 As a result, the claimant suffered a nervous disorder and was thought to be suicidal for a time.
 It was held that such an action will be valid under battery where it is calculated to cause physical damage and does so.
 The principle was extended by Khorasandjian v Bush, in 1993, where there was a risk that the defendant's actions would cause physical or psychiatric damage.
 The tort set down in Wilkinson is normally considered a separate tort of intentional infliction of emotional distress.